apache/cordova-docs/docs/en/edge/stylesheet.md

 ## In-line Font Formatting

-* Use `monospace` for all-purpose nouns used in programming: API interfaces, methods, properties, literal values, Unix commands, etc.
+* Use `monospace` for all-purpose nouns used in programming, e.g.: API interfaces, methods, properties, literal values, Unix commands, etc.

-* Use __bold__ for on-screen items, such as menu items, buttons, and check boxes.
+* Use __bold__ for on-screen items, such as the names of menu items, buttons, and check boxes.

 * Use _italics_ for emphasis, pathnames, filenames, simple mathematical expressions, variable items (e.g., _x_/_y_